DavidRR-F/Obsidian/Security/Objective 1.2 Security Fundamentals.md

 proccesses and other areas to help meet the performance or security of the orgs desired state

+#### Gap Analysis Types

+**Technical Gap Analysis**: Involves evaluating an orgs current technical infra and identifying any areas where it falls short of the technical capabilities required to fully utilize their security solutions

+**Business Gap Analysis**: Involes evaluating an org current business proccesses and identifying any areas where they fall short of the capabilities required to fully utilize cloud-based solutions

+#### POA&M - Plan of Action and Milestones
+Outlines the specific measurres to address each vulnerability, allocate resources, and set up timelines for each remediation task that is needed

+## Zero Trust
+Security model that operates on the principle that no one, whether inside or outside of the organization, should be trusted by default

+#### Control Plane
+The overarching framework and set of components responsible for defihing, managing, and enforcing policies related to user and system access within an org. such as adaptive identity, threat scope reduction, policy-driven access control, and secured zones.

+**Adaptive identity**: rely on real-time validation that takes into account the user's behavior, device, location, and more

+**Threat scope reduction**: limit the users' access to only what they need for their work tasks because this drastically reduces the network's potential attack surface

+**Policy-Driven access control**: Entails developing, managing, and enforcing user access policies based on their roles and responsibilities

+**Secured zones**: Isolated environments within a network that are designed to house sensitive data

+##### Policy Engine
+Cross-references the access reuqest with its predefined policies

+##### Policy Administrator
+Used to establish and mange the access policies

+#### Data Plane
+Focused on the subject/system. policy engine, policy administrator, and establishing policy enforcement points

+**Subject/System**: Refers to the individual or entity attempting to gain access

+**Policy Enforcement Point**: Allows or restricts access and will effectively act as a gatekeeper to the sensitive areas of the systems or networks

 #Q
 What is non-repudiation?
 ?